10. S3 classes

 Thanks to the S3 method dispatch mechanism, our language is easily extensible.
 Something that mimics a new data type can easily be introduced.
 Most importantly, methods can be added[26] or removed during runtime, e.g., when importing external packages.

+However, R is still a functional programming language, where functions are not just first-class citizens: they are privileged.
 In functional programming, the emphasis is on operations (verbs), not data (nouns).
 It leads to a very readable syntax.
 For example, assuming that square, x, and y are sensibly defined, the mean squared difference can be written as:

 mean(square(x-y)) # read: mean of squares of differences